 Wie hängen Fähigkeiten, Anforderungen und akademische Leistungen im Lehramtsstudium zusammen?
-Mit dieser Frage haben sich Carla Bohndick (jetzt Universität Landau), Tom Rosman (Leibnitz Institut Trier), Susanne Kohlmeyer und Heike M. Buhl in ihrer neuen Publikation beschäftigt.
+Mit dieser Frage haben sich Carla Bohndick (jetzt Universität Landau), Tom Rosman (Leibniz Institut Trier), Susanne Kohlmeyer und Heike M. Buhl in ihrer neuen Publikation beschäftigt.

 The interplay between subjective abilities and subjective demands and its relationship with academic success.
 An application of the person–environment fit theory